 Tutoring: Please visit the Teaching and Learning Center, third floor of the Library Building, Levelland campus.
 Contact Dr. Gail Malone, or Dalila Gonzales, at 806-716-2241 or dgonzales@southplainscollege.edu.
 Each semester, tutor schedules will be posted in our classroom and various other locations around campus as they become available.
-Please make special note that all tutoring services at SPC are free to students.
+Please make special note that all tutor schedules will be posted in our classroom and various other locations around campus as they become available.
+Please make special note that all tutor schedules will be posted in our classroom.